An apprenticeship agreement is a compulsory form that must be signed by both the apprentice and employer.

 - The apprenticeship standard connected to the apprenticeship;

 - The dates during which the apprenticeship is expected to take place, including the start and end dates for the practical period; and

 - The planned amount of time provided by the employer to the apprentice for off-the-job training.

 Off-the-job training is defined as the training which is received by the apprentice, during the apprentice’s regular working hours, for the purpose of achieving the apprenticeship standard.
 It differs from the on-the-job training received by the apprentice which aims to enable the apprentice to perform the work relating to the apprenticeship effectively.

 An apprenticeship agreement does not take long to complete.
 This simple form can be worked through in under half an hour with your apprentice.
 It is simple, clear and straightforward to understand.
+It is vital to ensure comprehension of all of the main points of the agreement, this is to ensure that informed consent can be given by all of the parties to the agreement.
 This will help to ensure both your business and apprentice, are fully informed of the agreements they are committing to before signing.

 Once completed and signed by both the employer and apprentice, the employer is required to keep the agreement for the duration of the apprenticeship.
-A copy must also be provided to the apprentice and the training provider.
+A copy must also be provided to the apprentice and the training provider for their own records.

 Apprenticeship Commitment Statement

 As well as an apprenticeship agreement, the apprentice is also required to sign an apprenticeship commitment statement.
 This statement is the equivalent of a contract of employment and sets out every aspect of the apprenticeship.